Brainicism/KMQ_Discord/README.md

 # Gameplay

-Gameplay is initiated via `,play`, which invites the bot to a voice channel.
+Gameplay is initiated via `/play`, which invites the bot to a voice channel.
 The bot will begin to play a random kpop song based on the game options.
 Users can guess the song by simply typing their guess.
 [A more detailed gameplay guide as well as the full list of commands can be found here](https://brainicism.github.io/KMQ_Discord/GAMEPLAY).

 ![scoreboard](/images/guess_song.png)